HCL-TECH-SOFTWARE/Domino-rest-api/docs/index.md

     - For everything that admin needs to know, use the [Admin cheat sheet](references/admincheatsheet.md).

     - Trouble running the Domino REST API?
 Use the [Troubleshooting guide](references/troubleshooting.md).

+    - To know features that have been deprecated in the current and earlier releases, see [deprecated features](references/deprecated.md).

 ---